guillelezama/website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Welcome to my website!
-I am a Ph.D. student in Economics at the University of Pittsburgh.
+I am a Ph.D.
+Candidate in Economics at the University of Pittsburgh.
 I am from Uruguay and I previously studied at the Universidad de la República (Udelar)

 I am interested in Political Economy and the different approaches that could be used to address Political Economy questions: Economic History and Applied Microeconomics.